How Old Are You? (album): Overview and recording

 In 1982, Gibb with his brothers, Barry and Maurice wrote "Oceans and Rivers".
 In March, he recorded "My World (In the Palm of Your Hands)" and "Human Being".
 In October, the Bee Gees recorded "Life Goes On" for the film Staying Alive.
 "Human Being" was leaked on YouTube on 5 April 2012.

 In October 1982, Robin started to record songs for How Old Are You? with Maurice on bass, synthesizer, piano and guitar.
 Bee Gees drummer Dennis Bryon participated on this album, playing drums and producing the album.
 Bryon was credited as the backup vocalist.
 The horns were arranged by Peter Graves.
 Engineered by Samii Taylor and Dale Peterson.
 Other musicians included Bee Gees guitarist Alan Kendall on guitar, George Bitzer on piano and synthesizer.
+In his autobiography, Dennis Bryon says that keyboard player Blue Weaver (formerly with Bee Gees) was involved, but he isn't mentioned in the credits.

 The Boneroo Horns members consisted of Peter Graves, Brett Murphey, Melton Mustafa, Russ Freeland, Neal Bonsanti, Dan Bonsanti and Whit Sidener.
 The recordings of this album got to the US copyright office on 16 December 1982.
 The instrumental tracks made heavy use of electronics.
 Maurice, as a producer, liked a clear sound with good separation.
 Dennis Bryon's drumming was electronic and was played by drumsticks and programmed in, accompanied by Maurice's bass and synthesizer.
 Robin sings all of the songs in high range but lower than Barry's falsetto, while the songs on his 1984 album Secret Agent were sung in low range.
 Related session outtake, "Love is Just a Calling Card" was credited to Robin and Maurice but was not released.